nikolayg/nikgrozev-website/_posts/blog/2017-03-03-react-setup-on-bluemix-in-10-minutes.md

 We can continue to code our application without frill.

 This is actually a good starting point for more advanced features.
-Server side rendering?
+How about server side rendering?
 We just need to replace the community buildpack with a NodeJS buildpack and provide the NodeJS server file.
 Web sockets and backend APIs?
-We just need to "bake" the endpoints in the JavaScript and it can make dynamic calls to out back end.
+We just need to "bake" the endpoints in the JavaScript and it can make dynamic calls to our back end.